CLICK ON THE BOOK(S) TO ORDER ONLINE FROM AMAZON.COM

 1. Prevention of origin, very early in life,

-2. Prevention of an initial psychosis or depression later in life, and
+2. Prevention of onset, later in life, and

 If you have young children or plan to, please read this book.
 Dr. McKenzie is a genius.
 He is highly respected in his field and has dedicated his life to helping people.
 Get to know him through his book, and seriously consider what he has to say.
 A perfect wedding or baby shower gift for someone you love.

 DELAYED POSTTRAUMATIC STRESS DISORDERS

 This college textbook is used in universities across the country, and it is valuable for its unique findings that allow for prevention of mental and emotional disorders, for the first time.
 Knowledge of its contents can keep members of one’s family from developing serious mental or emotional disorders – and resultant psychopharmacomania!